Hostinger: History

-Awards

-Every year since 2019, the Financial Times has been listing Hostinger as one of the fastest-growing companies in Europe.
-It was also named one of the fastest-growing hosting providers by Bitcatcha in 2020 and again by Cyber News in 2021.

-In 2021, Hostinger was listed in Yahoo's Hosting Market Report as one of the key players in the hosting market.

 Philanthropy

 Hostinger sponsors the organization Save the Children Lithuania, which began in 2020 to contribute computers and other homeschooling tools to the charity organization Mokykla Namuose.
 In 2021, Hostinger sponsored the prize for the most innovative idea in the Technorama 2021 competition and rebuilt a school in Sumba, Indonesia.

-Criticism
+Reception

 In 2015, a security researcher discovered a collection of 13 million leaked plaintext passwords belonging to users of 000Webhost.
 000Webhost addressed the breach in a Facebook post citing an exploit in an old version of PHP.
+Security firm Netcraft reported in 2015 that 90% of Steam phishing sites they stopped were hosted by Hostinger.
+Netcraft reported they stopped 1,400 Steam phishing URLs in one month comprising 331 different websites, all hosted by Hostinger.
+On the Review Signal blog in 2017, the authors accused Hostinger of manipulating review ratings via reviews by company employees.
+In 2019, a data breach happened and according to Hostinger, it affected approximately 14 million customers.

+In 2022, Hostinger's website preview feature was exploited by criminals via phishing sites.
+It was reported that once an account is created with Hostinger, the preview URLs are active for a maximum of 120 hours allowing phishing sites to proliferate.
 In 2023, the Cybercrime Information Center reported that Hostinger entered the top five phishing hosts as measured by their Phishing Attack Score.
-By October 2024 Hostinger had dropped to number 10.
+By April 2026 Hostinger had dropped out of the top 20.
 The Phishing Attack Score takes into account the raw number of phishing attacks relative to the size of the Hosting Network.
-Security firm Netcraft reported in 2015 that 90% of Steam phishing sites they stopped were hosted by Hostinger.
-Netcraft reported they stopped 1,400 Steam phishing URLs in one month comprising 331 different websites, all hosted by Hostinger.

-In 2022, Cyware Social reported that Hostinger's website preview feature was being exploited by criminals via phishing sites.
-Authors contend that once an account is created with Hostinger, the preview URLs are active for a maximum of 120 hours allowing phishing sites to proliferate.
-On blog Review Signal in 2017, authors accused Hostinger of manipulating review ratings via reviews by company employees.